 Therefore, the best days for visiting Wadi Shab are weekdays (Sunday to Thursday in Oman).
 If you can’t make it on a weekday, aim to come early in the morning, as soon as the boats start operating (from 8 am).

-Please do not get discouraged if the only time you have for visiting wadi Shab is the weekend- it is a truly amazing place in Oman not to be missed.
+Please do not get discouraged if the only time you have for visiting Wadi Shab is the weekend- it is a truly amazing place in Oman not to be missed.

-What should I wear to wadi Shab?
+What should I wear to Wadi Shab?

 Make sure you pack light and wear appropriate comfortable clothing and footwear suitable both for hiking and swimming.

 TOP TIP: choose footwear that can be used both for swimming and hiking.
-This way you won’t have to carry extra pair of shoes.
+This way you won’t have to carry an extra pair of shoes.
 Hiking trail to pools involves passing lots of water ponds and streams.